oliverius/logo/docs/part9.md

 Without any error handling, as usual.
 With this when we run it we succeed and we can finally see or square again!

 ![Square drawm from procedure](/img/part9_square_from_procedure.gif)

+In the [next part](/logo/part10) we will deal with recursivity drawing some spirals (and stopping them!)